Genez-io/genezio-documentation/docs/features/authentication.md

 Whenever a new login is performed a JWT token is generated.
 By default, the token is saved in the browser's local storage.

 The `@genezio/auth` library allows you to configure where to store the token by exposing the `setStorage()` method.
-You can opt to store it in memory if you are building a more secure web application.
+For example, you can opt to store it in memory if you are building a more secure web application.
 In this case, the user will have to log in every time the page is refreshed.
+If you run a mobile native application, you will have to change the `Storage` since `localStorage` does not exist.
+You might want to save in the Keychain or Keystore depending on the platform.

 The storage manager has to be set both on the frontend and the backend side.
 Each backend call will use this storage manager to retrieve the token and attach it to the request.